swagtop/bevy-flake/docs/details.md

 # set it through the `config.macos.sdk` attribute.
 BF_MACOS_SDK_PATH

-# By default `bevy-flake` uses `cargo-xwin` to fetch a specific version of the
-# SDK and CRT.
-The problem is that this does not produce reproducible builds,
-# as no hashes are checked, and Microsoft could host different files with the
-# same versioning, or stop hosting them all together.
-# You can package this fetched SDK and CRT however, and when that is done, this
-# environment variable points to it.
-# Read more on how to do this in `docs/windows.md`.
-BF_WINDOWS_SDK_PATH

 # The environment wrapper uses this variable to switch to the appropriate
 # environment for compilation.
 It includes a default arg parser, that sets this
 # variable to the arg after '--target'.
 You can swap this parser out for your